sjl/adopt/docs/01-usage.markdown

-But since `nil` is the default initial value and Common Lisp provides the handy [`constantly`](http://www.lispworks.com/documentation/HyperSpec/Body/f_cons_1.htm) function, we can do this more concisely:
+But since `nil` is the default initial value and Common Lisp provides the handy [`constantly`](http://www.lispworks.com/documentation/HyperSpec/Body/f_cons_1.htm) function, you can do this more concisely:

+    :::lisp
     (defparameter *option-help*
       (adopt:make-option 'help
         :long "help"